ewantindale/gatsby-starter-lumen/content/posts/2020-01-10---Fullstack-React-Nodejs-Tutorial-Part3.md

 socialImage: "/photo.jpg"
 ---

-# Connecting the frontend to the backend
+# Connect the frontend to the backend

 In the [first part](/posts/fullstack-react-nodejs-tutorial) of this tutorial we created our frontend application.
 Then in the [second part](/posts/fullstack-react-nodejs-tutorial-part2) we created our backend.